Charlotte, North Carolina: Economy

 Other large companies, such as Microsoft and Centene Corporation, operate their East Coast headquarters in Charlotte.
 In November 2018, Honeywell moved its corporate headquarters to Charlotte.
-In June 2019, Lowe's announced it will be building its Lowe's Global Technology Center worth $153 million, which is set to be complete in 2021 and will be headquartered in South End neighborhood in Charlotte.
+In June 2019, Lowe's announced it will be building its Lowe's Global Technology Center worth $153 million, which was completed in 2021 and headquarters in the South End neighborhood in Charlotte.
 In 2019, Dole Food Company relocated its headquarters to Charlotte from California, and expanded its presence in Charlotte with its merger with Ireland-based Total Produce in February 2021.
 On May 25, 2021, it was announced that Charlotte would become the East Coast headquarters of Credit Karma.
-Six Flags' corporate office is located in Charlotte.
 On September 20, 2022, the Atlantic Coast Conference (ACC) announced it will be relocating its headquarters from nearby Greensboro to Charlotte in 2023.
 On July 12, 2023, railcar company TTX announced it will move its corporate headquarters to Charlotte.
+Following its 2024 merger with Cedar Fair, the amusement park company Six Flags moved its corporate headquarters to Charlotte, five miles northeast of its Carowinds theme park.

 As of 2019, Charlotte has seven Fortune 500 companies in its metropolitan area, including, in order of their rank: Bank of America, Honeywell, Nucor, Lowe's, Duke Energy, Sonic Automotive, and Brighthouse Financial.
-The Charlotte area includes a diverse range of businesses, including foodstuffs such as Harris Teeter, Snyder's-Lance, Dentsply Sirona, Carolina Foods Inc., Bojangles, Food Lion, Salsarita's Fresh Mexican Grill, Compass Group USA, Krispy Kreme, Inc., and Coca-Cola Consolidated Inc. (Charlotte being the nation's second largest Coca-Cola bottler); packaging company Sealed Air, financial services company Dixon Hughes Goodman, online leading marketplace LendingTree, chemical company Albemarle Corporation, Lawn and garden equipment maker WORX, door and window maker JELD-WEN, motor and transportation companies such as RSC Brands, Continental Tire the Americas, LLC., Meineke Car Care Centers, retail companies Belk, Cato Corporation and Rack Room Shoes, along with a wide array of other businesses.
+The Charlotte area includes a diverse range of businesses, including foodstuffs such as Harris Teeter, Snyder's-Lance, Dentsply Sirona, Carolina Foods Inc., Bojangles, Food Lion, Salsarita's Fresh Mexican Grill, Maersk, Husqvarna Group, Compass Group USA, Krispy Kreme, Inc., and Coca-Cola Consolidated Inc. (Charlotte being the nation's second largest Coca-Cola bottler); packaging company Sealed Air, financial services company Dixon Hughes Goodman, online leading marketplace LendingTree, chemical company Albemarle Corporation, Lawn and garden equipment maker WORX, door and window maker JELD-WEN, motor and transportation companies such as RSC Brands, Continental Tire the Americas, LLC., Meineke Car Care Centers, retail companies Belk, Cato Corporation and Rack Room Shoes, along with a wide array of other businesses.

-Charlotte is the major center of the U.S. motorsports industry, housing the US's only Formula One team, Haas F1, multiple teams and offices of NASCAR, the NASCAR Hall of Fame, and Charlotte Motor Speedway in Concord.
+Charlotte is the major center of the U.S. motorsports industry, housing Haas Formula One team, multiple teams and offices of NASCAR, the NASCAR Hall of Fame, and Charlotte Motor Speedway in Concord.
 Approximately 75% of the NASCAR industry's race teams, employees and drivers are based nearby.
 The large presence of the racing technology industry and the newly built NHRA dragstrip, zMAX Dragway at Concord, are influencing other top professional drag racers to move their shops to Charlotte as well.

 Located in the western part of Mecklenburg County is the U.S. National Whitewater Center, which consists of human-made rapids of varying degrees, and is open to the public year-round.